 We depend on, and anticipate that we will continue to depend on, various strategic relationships in order to sustain and grow our business.
-We have established strong relationships with technology vendors such as SAP and Microsoft Dynamics to market our solutions to users of their ERP solutions, and professional services firms such as Deloitte and Ernst & Young, and business process outsourcers such as Cognizant, Genpact and IBM to supplement delivery and implementation of our applications.
+We have established strong relationships with technology vendors such as SAP and Microsoft Dynamics to market our solutions to users of their ERP solutions, and professional services firms such as

+Deloitte and Ernst & Young, and business process outsourcers such as Cognizant, Genpact and IBM to supplement delivery and implementation of our applications.
 We believe these relationships enable us to effectively market our solutions by offering a complementary suite of services.
 In particular, our solution integrates with SAP's ERP solutions.
 SAP is part of the reseller channel that we use in the ordinary course of business.
-SAP has the ability to resell our solutions as an SAP solution-extension ("SolEx"), for which we receive a percentage of the revenues.
+SAP has the ability to resell our solutions as SAP SolEx, for which we receive a percentage of the revenues.
 If we are unsuccessful in maintaining our relationship with SAP, if our reseller arrangement with SAP is less successful than we anticipate, if our customers that use an SAP ERP solution do not renew their subscriptions directly with us and instead purchase our solution through the SAP reseller channel or if we are unsuccessful in supporting or expanding our relationships with other companies, our business would be adversely affected.
+Additionally, while we continue to build relationships with a variety of third party partners, to the extent that our partnership with SAP continues to expand, this partnership may be a deterrent to other potential partners.